How To Know if Writing is a Good Career Path For You.

 Be honest with yourself; if your answer is yes, please allow me to save you a lot of time, grief, trouble, and heartache.
 If nobody dared to tell you yet, let me be the first to say you’re not a writer, so you might as well stop wasting your time reading this article and consider a career as a film producer rather than a writer.

 Producers have a unique set of skills as well.
-Recognizing a good story, knowing what works and what doesn’t work in a screenplay are some of the skills a good producer has, but that doesn’t make them a writer.
+Recognizing a good story and knowing what works and doesn’t work in a screenplay are skills a good producer has, but that doesn’t make them writers.
 That’s why producers have ideas or acquire options for stories and hire writers to write the screenplay.
 But why would anybody with producer skills want to be a writer anyway?
 You get less respect and certainly less money.

-Now, for those of you still reading, let’s get the words, feelings, and images down on paper as quickly and as often as possible.
+Now, for those still reading, let’s get the words, feelings, and images down on paper as quickly and as often as possible.
 When the idea comes to mind, start writing.
 Don’t procrastinate or try to perfect your story before you start developing it.
 The tweaks and changes will come later in revisions and rewrites.
-Don’t worry about not knowing the format or structure at this point; write your PREMISE, your LOGLINE, in other words, a brief description of your story.
+Don’t worry about not knowing the format or structure at this point; write your PREMISE, your LOGLINE, or a brief description of your story.

 By now, I’m sure you’re full of ideas and already imagine camera set-ups and actor blocking.
 You know your main character’s dialogue, and you’re dying to write it down, but do yourself a favor and hold off.
 Let that information and creativity stew for a little longer.
 Instead, write a one-page description of your first, second and third act.
 Then take each act and break it down into more detail with a skeleton outline.
 Again, be brief in your description.
 Don’t commit to any details just yet.
 You’ll be surprised at the changes that will take place in your story.